 Each of us has a unique genetic makeup, which is the ‘code’ that makes you, well, you.
-Included in those differences, may be certain defects, variations or mutations, not to worry—everyone has them!
+Included in those differences may be certain defects, variations or mutations.
+Not to worry—everyone has them!

-I believe there are three steps to identifying and overcoming MTHFR mutations: The first step is to educate yourself on what the MTHFR gene mutation is and its potential impact on your health.
-We’ll be covering that in this article, and then in part two we dig into the second and third steps.
+I believe there are three steps to identifying and overcoming MTHFR mutations.
+First, educate yourself on what the MTHFR gene mutation is and its potential impact on your health.
+We’ll be covering that in this article.
+In part two we dig into the second and third steps.
 Step two is getting tested.
 Step three is helping to prevent the development of health conditions associated with MTHFR mutations.
 Let’s get started!

 What is MTHFR?

 Methylene tetrahydrofolate reductase (MTHFR), is an enzyme that works as a catalyst for important biochemical reactions in your body.
 It converts vitamin B9 (folate) into methyl-folate which is essential for a process called methylation.

 Every single cell and tissue in your body experiences methylation.
 Methylation protects your body by repairing damaged cells and optimizing DNA cell function.
 It also processes toxins and hormones, metabolizes B vitamins, and regulates neurotransmitters.
 The neurotransmitters including dopamine, serotonin and norepinephrine control mood, behavior, sleep, and your overall mental health.